Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Knowledge gap, unknown information
   + Hypothesis, question, purpose statement
   + Approach, plan of attack, and proposed solution

++ Corresponds to roughly 3 - 5 paragraphs
+  + Paragraph 1: What's known
+  + Paragraph 2: What's unknown
+    + Limitations and gaps in previous studies
+  + Paragraph 3:
+    + Your burning question, hypothesis, or aim
+    + Your experimental approach
+  + Paragraph 4:
+    + Why your experimental approach is new, different, or important (fills in the gaps)

++ Tips for Writing an Introduction
+  + Keep paragraphs short;
+  + Write for a general audience:
+    + Clear, concise, non-technical
+  + Take the reader step by step from what is known to what is unknown.
+End with your specific question;
+    + Known → Unknown → Question or Hypothesis
+  + Emphasize how your study fills in the gaps (the unknown);
+  + Explicitly state your research question, aim, or hypothesis;
+    > We asked whether...
+    > Our hypothesis was...
+    > We tested the hypothesis that...
+    > Our aims were...
+  + Do not answer the research question (no result or implications)!
+  + Summarize at high level.
+Leave detailed descriptions, speculations, and criticisms of particular studies for the discussion.

 ### 5.6 Introduction practice